hmxmilohax/rb3-pc/pages/english/instruments/guitars/ps4-rb.md

 * The bindings have not been verified.
 If you want to help, please send us a message!
 * **Tilt, Whammy, and pickup switch WILL NOT work at all!** Solo buttons may or may not work.
-	* If you own a Riffmaster, it's suggested to purchase a solution like [[RetroCultMods' V3 Wii Guitar Adapter WITH TILT for Clone Hero and RB4 (Rock Band 4)]](https://www.etsy.com/listing/1536358024/v3-wii-guitar-adapter-with-tilt-for) or the [[Adafruit Feather RP2040 with USB Type A Host]](https://rb3pc.milohax.org/ctrls_mod_riffada) to have whammy, tilt, and convert it to a multiplatform guitar.
+	* If you own a Riffmaster, it's suggested to purchase a solution like [[RetroCultMods' V3 Wii/USB Guitar Adapter]](https://www.etsy.com/listing/1536358024/v3-wii-guitar-adapter-with-tilt-for) or the [[Adafruit Feather RP2040 with USB Type A Host]](https://rb3pc.milohax.org/ctrls_mod_riffada) to have whammy, tilt, and convert it to a multiplatform guitar.
 * Latency on Jaguars and Stratocasters may be an issue depending on your Bluetooth receiver.
 This may make it difficult to calibrate.
 * PDP Riffmaster guitars require their respective dongle.
 	![PDP Riffmaster Wireless Receiver](https://rb3pc.milohax.org/images/btns/ctrls/xbox/riffrec.png "PDP Riffmaster Wireless Receiver")